-Earn-outs present special drafting concerns and often give rise to disputes.
-They almost always raise difficult issues of performance measurement and may create conflicting incentives for the recipients of the earn-out payments that remain employed with the business, and for the buying company.
-The negotiation of earn-outs frequently leads to complicated formulas and arrangements for measuring the success of the target business following the closing, and protection against manipulation by the buying company.
-Furthermore, in order to accurately gauge performance against earn-out measures, it may be necessary to isolate the target business from the other businesses of the buyer.
-Sellers often attempt to vest target management with significant control of and discretion over the continued operation of the target business for some period of time after the closing, which can inhibit the integration of the target business into the corporate organisation of the buyer.
+Earnouts present special drafting concerns and often give rise to disputes.
+They almost always raise difficult issues of performance measurement and may create perverse incentives for the recipients of the earnout payments that remain employed with the business, and for the buying company.
+The negotiation of earnouts frequently leads to complicated formulas and arrangements for measuring the success of the target business following the closing, and protection against manipulation by the buying company.
+Furthermore, in order to accurately gauge performance against earnout measures, it may be necessary to isolate the target business from the other businesses of the buyer.
+Sellers often attempt to vest target management with significant control of and discretion over the continued operation of the target business for some period of time after the closing, which can inhibit the integration of the target business into the corporate organization of the buyer.
 Buyers typically resist restrictions on their control and operation of the acquired target business.

-Typical performance measures for earnouts include target business pre-tax earnings, earnings before interest, taxes, depreciation, and amortisation (EBITDA), and gross revenues.
-The general view is that earn-outs based on gross revenues are less subject to manipulation by the buyer.
-Earn-out payments can also be based on the attainment of non-financial milestones, such as the successful development or regulatory approval of new products.
+Typical performance measures for earnouts include target company pre-tax earnings, EBITDA and gross revenues.
+The general view is that earnouts based on gross revenues are less subject to manipulation by the buyer.
+Earnout payments can also be based on the attainment of non-financial milestones, such as the successful development or regulatory approval of new products.

-Overall, earnouts are likely to be more successful where (1) the parties agree upon performance measures that will not be negatively affected by post-closing integration of the target business into the other businesses of the buyer, (2) the parties agree upon relatively simple and unambiguous performance measures that are easy to measure and (3) the parties choose realistic performance criteria, agree upon partial payments for partial achievement of these measures and provide a fair mechanism to adjust these measures to adapt to changing business circumstances.
+Overall, earnouts are likely to be more successful where (i) the parties agree upon performance measures that will not be negatively affected by post-closing integration of the target business into the other businesses of the buyer, (ii) the parties agree upon relatively simple and unambiguous performance measures that are easy to measure and (iii) the parties choose realistic performance criteria, agree upon partial payments for partial achievement of these measures and provide a fair mechanism to adjust these measures to adapt to changing business circumstances.